smart-lty/nano-PEARL/README.md

 🚧 **Coming Soon**: More updates and features are in development!

 📚 **Paper Collection**: We are seeking for papers that follows parallel speculative decoding paradigm!
 We are going to prepare a paper collection of these papers for more comprehensive understanding.
+- [2025.11] 🔥 We release some comparisons between EAGLE-3 and nano-PEARL!
+Check them at our [benchmark](https://smart-lty.github.io/nano-PEARL/benchmark.html) page.
 - [2025.11] 🔥 We Support Non-2-Power TP size to enable better GPU utilization!
 - [2025.11] 🔥 We release more benchmark results of nano-PEARL on NVIDIA L40S!
 - [2025.11] 🔥 Our web page of [nano-PEARL](https://smart-lty.github.io/nano-PEARL/) is established!